June 5, 1981

 World’s First AIDS Clinic Opens in San Francisco

-Dr. Conant co-directs the clinic with oncologist Dr. Paul Volberding, with support from their colleagues Dr. Constance Wofsy and Dr. Donald Abrams.
+Overseen by Bay Area dermatologist Dr. Marcus Conant, the Kaposi’s Sarcoma clinic is also staffed by oncologist Dr. Paul Volberding, Dr. Constance Wofsy and Dr. Donald Abrams.
 Collectively, the physicians will guide much of the early response to AIDS in San Francisco.

-Dr. Conant would go on to create the San Francisco AIDS Foundation (first called the Kaposi’s Sarcoma Research and Education Foundation) to address both the need to go into the community, which was still in denial, and the need to find non-government funding sources.
+Dr. Conant would go on to create the San Francisco AIDS Foundation (first called the Kaposi’s Sarcoma Research and Education Foundation) to address both the need to go into the community, which was still in denial about the disease, and the need to find non-government funding sources.

 Pediatric AIDS Cases Surface in New York City